Jon Jones stops Cormier in 3rd, regains UFC title belt | New Country 923

 Jones’ next opponent for the 205-pound belt could be Swiss sensation Volkan Oezdemir, who kicked off the pay-per-view show with a sensational 22-second knockout of Britain’s Jimi Manuwa.

-But Jones, who did a cartwheel when he entered the UFC cage for the first time since April 2016, is the UFC’s light heavyweight champion for the third time in his tumultuous career.
+But Jones, who did an exuberant cartwheel when he entered the UFC cage for the first time since April 2016, is the UFC’s light heavyweight champion for the third time in his tumultuous career.

 Jones lost his belt in early 2015 for his involvement in a hit-and-run accident in which a pregnant woman’s arm was broken.
-In July 2016, Jones was pulled from a rematch with Cormier for failing a drug test, leading to a yearlong suspension.
+In July 2016, Jones was pulled from a rematch with Cormier for his drug test failure.

 Cormier reigned atop the division for most of Jones’ absence, but he realized his glittering title belt was affixed with an enormous asterisk.
 The 39-year-old ex-Olympic wrestler has been trading verbal shots with Jones ever since one of the best rivalries in MMA history was sparked by their brawl in a casino lobby during a promotional appearance in 2014.

+Cormier apparently incurred a concussion during their rematch.
+He cried in the cage afterward.

 Jones’ victory thrilled a crowd that was deflated after Woodley defended his welterweight belt with a strong technical performance against the 39-year-old Maia, a vaunted jiu-jitsu specialist from Brazil.
-Maia couldn’t get the fight to the ground, thanks to the wrestling acumen of Woodley, who patiently stuffed takedowns, eluded tie-ups and peppered Maia with punches.
+Maia couldn’t get the fight to the ground thanks to the wrestling acumen of Woodley, who patiently stuffed takedowns and grinded out a victory that bored UFC President Dana White.

+Afterward, White said Georges St. Pierre will fight middleweight champion Michael Bisping next instead of Woodley.
+White claimed that “nobody wants to watch Tyron Woodley fight.”

 Justino is widely considered the most dangerous pound-for-pound fighter in women’s MMA after a lengthy career spent dominating smaller promotions.
 She finally claimed a UFC belt by methodically breaking down the tough Evinger, a late replacement opponent fighting 10 pounds above her usual weight.